UniExeterRSE/LCAT-archived/docs/network.md

 the nodes that we have evidence impacts on them, until we either loop or come to an end point (usually the climate model variable).

-By following nodes backwards, it measn we only search impacts that we have evidence have an effect on our health impact - no matter how distant it is.
+By following nodes backwards, we only search impacts that we have evidence have an effect on our health impact - no matter how distant it is.
 This has the nice side effect of being able to show in the tool the reason we are suggesting an adaptation, as both the direct effect and indirect health benefit can be shown - along with the original climate change causation.

 ![](images/adaptation.png)